lornebb/LABB_MS2/README.md

 ### Test Planning

-This was my first time implimenting API's and using Javascript in a project, so testing was done at almost every line of code, using console logs and chrome inspector.
+This was my **first time implimenting API's and using Javascript** in a project, so testing was done at almost every line of code, using console logs and chrome inspector.
 As features were implimented, testing was then carried out by a small select batch of users and peers.
-Each tester was asked to test  feature by feature.
+Each tester was **asked to test feature by feature**.

 ### Testing Stories

-- The first test on the EmailJS integration came back with a problem with the submit button, where only a small section of the button was clickable to submit.
-This was fixed with a more robudt struct to the HTML of that section.
+- The first test on the EmailJS integration came back with a **problem with the submit button**, where only a small section of the button was clickable to submit.
+This was **fixed with a more robust structure to the HTML** of that section.

-- Similiarly, the testing of the lyric search feature showed an issue with the results link button and only showed results pertaining to MAC MILLER, a recording artist.
+- Similiarly, the testing of the lyric search feature showed an issue with the results link button and **only showed results pertaining to MAC MILLER**, a recording artist.
+This was fixed with finessing the Javascript that passed the search term into the URL.

-- Most testing of the search feature came back with feedback saying the feature was not returning any results.
-On further inspection, the results were loading too slowly.
+- Most testing of the **search** feature came back with feedback saying the feature **was not returning any results**.
+On further inspection, the results were **loading too slowly**.
 To fix this, I trimmed some un-need headers being sent to via fetch and added a loading icon to appear after the user presses search, until the results are returned.

-- Another laoding issue found during testing of the deployed site, was the loading of the image on the about section.
-Most browsers never loaded the file. this was fixed by reducing the file size and refining the relative load path in the CSS file.
+- Another loading issue found during testing of the deployed site, was the **loading of the image** on the about section.
+Most browsers never loaded the file. this was fixed by **reducing the file size** and refining the relative load path in the CSS file.

+- There was a **entire rebuild** of the site from scratch after I initially thought it was finished.
+After sending out this version to testers feedback on the code showed that the bootstrap structure and spahetti nature of the code deemed it worth of an **entire rebuild**.
+I believe version 2, the current build, **is much better** and the rebuild was defintely worth it.

 ### Overall